Oleksandr015/Command-Line-Movie-Servise/README.md

 # Command-Line-Movie-Servise
-A simple Python command line service.
-Allows you to add films to the database, as well as obtain the necessary data from the resource http://www.omdbapi.com/ using the API key.
-Details in README.
+A python script that allows you to look up movies on IMDB from the command line.
+The service http://www.omdbapi.com was used as a source of films.